Palakorn-Voramongkol/golang-krakend-keycloak-rbac/README.md

-Here is the content, rearranged for improved clarity and readability.

 # Secure Go RBAC Backend API with KrakenD and Keycloak

 This project demonstrates a complete, production-ready setup for securing a Backend API using **KrakenD** as an API Gateway and **Keycloak** for identity and access management.
 It also implements **fine-grained Role-Based Access Control (RBAC)** backed by MongoDB.